Finding God in Gomorrah - How I Discovered God - A Journey Through Books.

 "I am afraid.
 Not of life, or death, or nothingness, but of wasting it as if I had never been."

 Fish and I had, by necessity, distanced ourselves from many people, and our small tribe only contained the boys and us.
 I had received some pretty incredible miracles (read about the accident and pregnancy here) and had no one to share those stories with.
-Charlie's fear of wasting his life as if it had existed struck (still strikes) a deep chord with me, and I realized that we needed to find our own people.
+Charlie's fear of wasting his life, as if it had never existed, struck (and still strikes) a deep chord with me, and I realized that we needed to find our own people.

 "No man should be asked to think highly of a master who has robbed him of his liberty."

 Despite discovering the God of Abraham several books ago and realizing that we needed a tribe, I still never considered joining a religion until I read this book.
-Given my background and circumstances, I felt that entering the Jewish faith alone would have been weird to the point of impossible.
-I also felt that, even if I did manage to make it through the conversion process, I would still always be an outsider, "a convert," There didn't seem to be a point in joining a religion if I would always be outside the tribe.
+Given my background and circumstances, entering the Jewish faith alone would have been weird to the point of being impossible.
+I also felt that, even if I did manage to make it through the conversion process, I would still always be an outsider, "a convert."
+There didn't seem to be a point in joining a religion if I would always be outside the tribe.

-I hadn't considered Christianity.
+I hadn't considered Christianity before this book.
 The church of my youth did not believe in the Trinitarian God, and my perception of who Jesus is was quite different than the Jesus presented in this book.
-I liked Jesus in this book and deduced that Catholicism was a mere step to one side of Judaism.
-I finally remembered a promise I made to myself after encountering a wonderful nun who truly behaved like the Christians in this book.
+I liked the portrayal of Jesus in this book and deduced that Catholicism was merely a step away from Judaism.
+I finally remembered the promise I made to myself after encountering a wonderful nun who genuinely embodied the Christian values portrayed in this book.
 I decided to become Catholic.
 Maybe.

 "And it seems possible, moving to the psychological arena, that people can be better off believing in something than in nothing, however untrue that something may be."

-This is, by far, my favorite part of the story.
+This is my favorite part of the story.

 Although I had by now learned the self-discipline necessary for a religious lifestyle, recognized the deep need for a tribe, realized "He does exist!" and that I must follow Jesus, I still didn't want to attend church.
-People who attend church are weird and judgmental, and I didn't want to be part of that crowd.
+Based upon my experience, people who attend church are weird and judgmental, and I didn't want to be part of that crowd.

 In Christopher Hitchens' book, there are plenty of examples of religious people behaving badly and technically outside their faiths.
-It's great snarky fun.
-He also brings up some great science, including a critical "law" of behavior.
+It's excellent, snarky fun.
+He also brings up some great science, including a critical "law" of human behavior.
 Humans are better off psychologically if they believe in and worship a God.
-This information squared with all of my research on trauma survival that damaged people would destroy themselves without both a strong social structure and a strong ideology.
+This information squared with all of my research on trauma survival, that damaged people would destroy themselves without both a strong social structure and a strong ideology.

-My next step took place on an Ash Wednesday when I started the official steps into the Catholic church.
+And after a disastrous phone call with my mother, my next step took place on Ash Wednesday when I started the official steps into the Catholic church.

 xoxo a.d. elliott